-Objective: To assess the influence of the identified genotype on the stage of liver fibrosis at hepatitis C identification and at the 5 years follow up.
-Methods: In our retrospective study we enrolled 126 patients with Hepatitis C admitted to the Gastroenterology Unit at the Nouvel Hopital Civil in Strasbourg, France between October 2006 and December 2011.
+Objective: To assess the influence of genotype on the stage of liver fibrosis in case of hepatitis C at the moment of identification and at the 5 years follow-up.

+Methods: In our retrospective study we enrolled 126 patients with hepatitis C admitted to the Gastroenterology Unit of the Nouvel Hopital Civil in Strasbourg, France between October 2006 and December 2011.
 All patients had detectable serum HCV-RNA and had not been transplanted during the 5 years surveillance period.
-The data collected were analyzed with GraphPad Prism Demo for descriptive and inferential statistics and with StatMate2Demo for power analysis.
+The collected data was analyzed with GraphPad Prism Demo for descriptive and inferential statistics and with StatMate2Demo for power analysis.

-Results: In our retrospective study we enrolled 126 patients.
-Genotype distribution was as follows: genotype 1a, n=23 (18.25%); genotype 1b, n=48 (38.10%); genotype 2, n=17 (13.50%); genotype 3, n=18 (14.29%) and genotype 4, n=20 (15.86%).
-Fibrosis at diagnosis and follow up was not influenced by the genotype (odds ratio ranging from 0.395 to 5.147 but with a 95% CI below 1), except genotype 1b (odds ratio 2.093 [1.008; 4.348] at follow up).
+Results: Genotype distribution was as follows: genotype 1a, n=23 (18.25%); genotype 1b, n=48 (38.10%); genotype 2, n=17 (13.50%); genotype 3, n=18 (14.29%) and genotype 4, n=20 (15.86%).
+Fibrosis at diagnosis and follow-up was not influenced by the genotype (odds ratio ranging from 0.395 to 5.147 but with a 95% Cl below 1), except genotype 1b (odds ratio 2.093 [1.008; 4.348] at follow-up).

-Conclusions: There is no association between a particular HCV genotype and the fibrosis stage as defined by transient elastography.
+Conclusions: There is no association between a particular HCV genotype and the stage of fibrosis as defined by transient elastography.